-The shares of a shareowner who abstains from voting on a matter will be counted for purposes of determining whether a quorum is present at the meeting so long as the shareowner is present in person or represented by proxy.
-An abstention from voting on a matter by a shareowner present in person or represented by proxy at the meeting has no effect on the election of directors, but has the same legal effect as a vote "against" the proposals to approve the compensation of our NEOs, and the D&T appointment.
+The shares of a shareowner who abstains from voting on a matter will be counted for purposes of determining whether a quorum is present at the meeting so long as the shareowner is present in-person or represented by proxy.
+An abstention from voting on a matter by a shareowner present in-person or represented by proxy at the meeting has no effect on the election of directors or the advisory vote on the frequency of the shareowner vote on the compensation of our NEOs, but has the same legal effect as a vote "against" the proposals to approve the compensation of our NEOs, and the D&T appointment.